-OEHS continued to perform detailed evaluations of laboratory chemical fume hood operation and performance in 2022 ensuring essential functions.
-OEHS assesses operation of each UNH's 430 fume hoods annually and whenever hoods are reported to have operational deficiencies.
-This year, OEHS conducted 1,022 fume hood assessments (Figure 17).
+OEHS continued to perform detailed evaluations of laboratory chemical fume hood operation and performance in 2023 ensuring essential functions.
+OEHS assesses the operation of each UNH's 430 fume hoods annually and whenever hoods are reported to have operational deficiencies.
+This year, OEHS conducted 1,672 fume hood assessments (Figure 17), up from 1,297 in 2022.
 The chemical fume hood is the primary engineering control protecting workers in research laboratories from hazardous chemical exposures; as a result, OEHS dedicates significant resources to evaluate fume hoods for safe operation.